Yrr0r/yuripages/README.md

 ### Configurable Parameters

+`enableGitInfo = true` use hugo git feature

 In the `[params]` section of the config file, these options are available:

 `description`  : Part of the footer, describe the site in few words.

+`author`  : Site author

-`author` : Part of the footer, your name.
-(It should actually named "maintainer" because there is another front-matter entry called "author".)
+`maintainer` : Part of the footer, your name.

+`gitRepo` : GitHub repository link, example: `https://github.com/Yrr0r/yuripages`

 ------